NEUBIAS/training-resources/_includes/volume_slicing/exercises/volume_slicing_jython.md

 > ## Solution
 > ```
->""" Open the head image stack and reslice it to view it from different angles (side, top, and front) """
+># This jython script opens the head image stack and reslices it to view it from different angles (side, top, and front)
 >
 ># import classes
 >from ij import IJ